gavinsauder/discord-aws-deployment-notifications/README.md

-# Get Discord Notifications for AWS Deployment Updates
+# Discord Notifications for AWS Deployments
 Setup your AWS account to receive discord notifications for code deploy and code pipeline status messages.
 Receive a message if a deployment or pipeline fails or succeeds.

 There are 3 pieces that need setup in your AWS account.